6twenty/modest_model/README.md

 ## Overview

-Inspired by Crafting Rails Applications by Jose Valim, ModestModel provides an ActiveModel-compliant class that allows you to quickly create simple, table-less models.
+Inspired by [Crafting Rails Applications](http://pragprog.com/book/jvrails/crafting-rails-applications), ModestModel provides an ActiveModel-compliant class that allows you to quickly create simple, table-less models.
 The intended use is to back interactions with external APIs with Ruby-friendly models rather than raw structured data (such as hashes).

 ## Example